 Students shall assume an obligation to conduct themselves in a manner compatible with the college's function as an educational institution.
 Students shall observe the rules and regulations of the College and shall refrain from conduct which interferes with the College's teaching and administration, or which unreasonably interferes with the rights of others.
-Misconduct while on the college campus or at a College-sponsored function for which students and student organizations are subject to disciplinary action includes, but is not limited to, the following:
+Misconduct while on the college campus or at a College-sponsored function for which students and student organizations are subject to disciplinary action.